Mudassir and Brothers: History

 Mudassir and Brothers were founded in 1997, by Kano base entrepreneur Mudassir Idris Abubakar as a trading enterprise, importing fabrics, furniture, electronics, kitchenware, and other consumer goods for distribution in the Nigeria market.
-The company moves into the manufacturing of fashion fabrics in 2005 and furniture in 2007.
+The company moved into the manufacturing of fashion fabrics in 2005 and furniture in 2007.
 Mudassir and Brothers moved into real estate business, building shopping malls and complex while venturing into many other sectors.

 Mudassir and Brothers now own and operate three shopping malls in Kano and one each in Kaduna, Katsina, Sokoto, Gombe, Adamawa, and Abuja.
 In 2020, Mudassir and Brothers unveiled their flagship construction project to build the biggest ultra-modern and multi-purpose shopping mall at former Daula Hotel premises located at Murtala Muhammad Way, Kano which was approved by Kano State Executive Council.

-In July 2020, Mudassir and Brothers unveil a plan to build a textile factory in Kano State in their effort to curb the menace of unemployment in the State.
+In July 2020, Mudassir and Brothers unveiled a plan to build a textile factory in Kano State in their effort to curb the menace of unemployment in the State.